Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

  * @param globalTableRoot merkle root of all operatorSet tables
  * @param referenceTimestamp timestamp of the root
  * @param referenceBlockNumber block number of the root
- * @dev Any entity can submit with a valid certificate signed off by the `globalRootConfirmerSet`
+ * @dev Any entity can submit with a valid certificate signed off by the `generator`
  * @dev The `msgHash` in the `globalOperatorTableRootCert` is the hash of the `globalOperatorTableRoot` */ function confirmGlobalTableRoot(